Chart Color Schemes

 Sherwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region.
-Major initiatives include Oxley Creek Transformation, Parklands At Sherwood, Cross River Rail - Graceville Station, and Centenary Motorway Bypass.
-These are detailed below for relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified four projects likely impacting the area: Oxley Creek Transformation, Parklands at Sherwood, Cross River Rail - Graceville Station, and Centenary Motorway Bypass.
+Details about these key projects follow.

 Professional plan users can use the search below to filter and access additional projects.